kaddu ki kheer

 5. Using a fork or masher, mash the cooked pumpkin chunks at this point.

 6. Chop the cashew nuts into small pieces.
 A spoonful of ghee or oil should next be added to a deep, thick-bottomed pan.
 Until golden brown, fry the broken cashew nuts.
-Take them out of the pan and reserve them for a future use.
+Take them out of the pan and reserve them for future use.
 This step is not necessary.
 In its place, you can just add finely cut nuts once the kheer has finished cooking.

-7. Add three cups of milk to the same skillet (use almond milk for vegan version).
+7. Add three cups of milk to the same skillet (use almond milk for the vegan version).
 By heating it, bring it to a boil.
 Just allow it to get warm for almond milk.
 Don’t let it come to a boil.

 8. Once the milk has reached a rolling boil, reduce the heat to a simmer and stir it occasionally, inserting the ladle all the way into the pan to touch the bottom.
 This prevents the milk from browning at the bottom.
 The milk should be heated in this manner for 5 minutes.
 As it cooks, keep wiping the base and sides.
 Keep the heat low enough so that it can boil without overflowing.

 9. Add the cooked, mashed pumpkin puree five minutes later.
 Mix well.
 Ideally, mash any pumpkin lumps.
-Then, bring to a boil.
+Then, bring it to a boil.

 10. Add 3 to 4 tablespoons of sugar after that.
 Stirring once more will help the sugar melt and blend in.
 This will take between one and two minutes.

 11. If not already done, grate the nutmeg and powder the cardamom as the sugar dissolves.
 Slice the almonds and pistachios.
-Have these prepared.
+Have these prepared?

 13. You can also add 1/4 to 1/2 teaspoon of cinnamon (dalchini powder) if you’d like.
 Mix thoroughly after adding.